- How to Install

 - Product Info

-We produce huge amounts of banner mesh so our pricing is very competitive and our quality second to none.
+At Focus we make cheap mesh banners.
+We are mesh banner printing specialists so our pricing is very competitive and our quality second to none.

 If you are looking to wrap a building site then banner mesh is the ideal material.
 It has a very high burst strength so building site materials don’t pierce it.
 It allows the wind to pass through it whilst still being opaque and hiding the building works.

-Business with wide street frontages benefit from advertising on mesh.
+Businesses with wide street frontages benefit from advertising on mesh banners.
 It is very durable and the print will last up 3-4 years.
 The cost-effectiveness of mesh signage is unparalled.
 Businesses are often hidden from the street with just a small sign to advertise.
-Mesh banners can change all of that.
+Fence mesh banners bring attention to the business hidden behind the fence.
+They can make an enormous difference in brand association.

 Mesh can also be used for balcony or scaffold banners.
+Construction mesh banners are very popular because of their strength and longevity.
 We can print mesh up to 5m wide and 50m long.

 How to Install